What is Medicare Part D (and What Does it Cover?)

-All Part D plans must also cover all drugs in six protected classes—immunosuppressants, antidepressants, antipsychotics, anticonvulsants, antiretrovirals, and antineoplastics—to thus better position patients to treat specific conditions such as cancer, mental illness, and epilepsy.
+All Part D plans are also required to cover all available drugs within six protected classes: immunosuppressants, antidepressants, antipsychotics, anticonvulsants, antiretrovirals, and antineoplastics.
+This requirement helps ensure patients have access to treatment for specific conditions such as cancer, mental illness, and epilepsy.

-Unfortunately, the cost of Medicare Part D is less than straightforward: meaning the amount you’ll pay for stand-alone plans depends on various factors including the individual plan, where you live, and how many medicines you take.
+Unfortunately, Medicare Part D costs are less than straightforward: meaning the amount you’ll pay for stand-alone plans depends on various factors including the individual plan chosen, your income, and which (and how many) medicines you take.

 How to qualify for Medicare Part D

-If you’re eligible for Original Medicare (Parts A and B), you’re automatically eligible for Medicare Part D. That said, you’ll need to enroll in Medicare Part A and/or Part B as a prerequisite to Part D.
+Anyone eligible for Original Medicare (Parts A and B) automatically qualifies for Medicare Part D but does need to enroll in Part A and/or Part B as a prerequisite for the latter.

-When you can enroll in Medicare Part D
+When to sign up for Medicare Part D

-You can obtain Part D via stand-alone coverage or a Medicare Advantage Plan.
-Regardless of the option you choose, you must go through a private insurance company regulated by Medicare (check their star ratings) and sign up during a designated enrollment period: such as your Initial Enrollment Period (most people have a seven-month window to enroll, beginning three months before turning 65 and ending three months after your birthday month), Annual Enrollment Period (October 15–December 7), or a Special Enrollment Period if you qualify (based on specific life events such as losing employer coverage).
+You can obtain Part D via stand-alone coverage or a Medicare Advantage plan but must go through a private insurance company regulated by Medicare (check their star ratings) and sign up during a designated enrollment period either way.
+Your options here are the Initial Enrollment Period (typically a 7-month window beginning 3 months before turning 65 and ending 3 months thereafter), Annual Enrollment Period (October 15–December 7), or a Special Enrollment Period if you qualify (based on specific life events such as losing employer coverage).

-Should you obtain Part D coverage through a Medicare Advantage plan, you can join during the fall open enrollment period for Medicare Advantage: which runs from October 15 through December 7 on an annual basis.
+Should you obtain Part D coverage through a Medicare Advantage plan, you can join during the fall open enrollment period that runs from October 15 through December 7 on an annual basis.

 Why you should enroll in Medicare Part D

-While Medicare Part D is technically optional, you must have credible prescription drug coverage, ideally at the time of enrollment—such as through an employer or individual health insurance—meaning your current plan is expected to pay, on average, as much as standard Medicare prescription drug coverage.
+While Medicare Part D is technically optional, you must have “credible” prescription drug coverage (meaning coverage at least as good as what Medicare provides) at the time of enrollment—such as through an employer or individual health insurance.

-A failure to go without credible prescription drug coverage for more than 62 consecutive days after you’re first eligible means you’ll be levied a late enrollment penalty once you do in fact enroll.
-This penalty is permanent, and its scope depends on how long you lacked Part D or credible prescription coverage.
-With this in mind, if you don’t have coverage, you should enroll in Part D as soon as you’re eligible for Medicare.
+Going without credible prescription drug coverage for more than 62 consecutive days after you’re first eligible will trigger a late enrollment penalty when you do in fact enroll.
+As this penalty is permanent—its scope depending on how long you lacked Part D or credible prescription coverage—you should enroll in Part D as soon as you’re eligible for Medicare if you don’t already have coverage.

-If you’re currently under a group plan that includes prescription drug coverage and you’re Medicare-eligible, your provider is required to communicate annually—in writing—whether or not your plan meets the criteria for credible coverage.
+If you’re currently under a group plan that includes prescription drug coverage and are Medicare-eligible, meanwhile, your provider is required to communicate annually—in writing—whether or not your plan meets credible coverage criteria.

-If you enroll and later learn your current plan isn't meeting your needs, you can in fact change plans and do so during the open enrollment period for Medicare: regardless of whether you have a stand-alone or Medicare Advantage plan.
-Even if you're happy with your current plan, evaluating other plans during open enrollment is often recommended as plans do routinely change.
+If you enroll and aren’t satisfied with your plan later on, you can in fact switch plans and do so during the open enrollment period for Medicare regardless of whether you have a stand-alone or Medicare Advantage plan.
+Even if you're happy with your current plan, evaluating others during open enrollment is often recommended as options do routinely change.

-This surcharge is calculated based on tax returns you reported from two years prior: meaning your 2023 income determines your IRMAA in 2025, your 2024 income determines your IRMAA in 2026, and so on.
+The IRMAA surcharge we highlighted earlier is calculated based on tax returns reported from two years prior: meaning your 2025 income determines your IRMAA in 2027, your 2026 income determines your IRMAA in 2028, and so on.

-For those unfamiliar with IRMAA, this two-year lag can result in unpleasant surprises when you first enroll in Medicare—especially if your income declines substantially after you retire.
-IRMAA can also creep up later in life when you begin taking RMDs (required minimum distributions), as the additional amount is reevaluated every year based on your previous two years of income.
-It’s therefore important to plan for Medicare a few years before you enroll.
+For those unfamiliar with IRMAA, this two-year lag can lead to unpleasant surprises when you first enroll in Medicare—especially if your income declines substantially post-retirement.
+IRMAA can also creep up later in life when you begin taking RMDs (required minimum distributions), as the additional amount is reevaluated annually based on the previous two years of income.
+It’s therefore important to plan ahead for Medicare a few years before you enroll.

-That said, one approach to mitigating or even avoiding Medicare surcharges (for Part B or D) is to file an appeal—especially in light of a life-changing event that may qualify for IRMAA reconsideration.
-These include:
+That said, one approach to mitigating (or even avoiding!)
+Medicare surcharges (for Part B or D) is to file an appeal—especially in light of a life-changing event that may qualify for IRMAA reconsideration such as:

 · The death of a spouse